nbhat100/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+Some of my favorite restaurants
+* Chick-fil-A
+* Olive Garden
+* Rusty Taco